Claude 3 Family: Haiku, Sonnet and Opus Compared

-Anthropic launched the Claude 3 family on March 4, 2024: three models — Haiku, Sonnet, Opus — on the same date, each with different cost/performance trade-off.
-A month in, adoption is clear: Claude 3 Opus competes head-to-head with GPT-4 Turbo on many benchmarks, and Haiku is one of the cheapest models with decent quality.
-This article covers differences by tier, when to pick each, and family positioning vs OpenAI.
+Anthropic launched the Claude 3 family on March 4, 2024: three models — Haiku, Sonnet, and Opus — on the same date, each with a different cost/performance trade-off.
+A month in, adoption was clear: Claude 3 Opus competes head-to-head with GPT-4 Turbo on many benchmarks, and Haiku is one of the cheapest models with decent quality.

 The Three Tiers